Bienassss/StackHeapPython/README.md

 #### Class Functions

 ##### Execute Command
 - **Description:** Executes a command object, stores it in the command history, and logs its description for later review.
+Encapsulation is present with the command history list which is a private attribute that is only accessible within its own class.
 - **Code Snippet:**
     ```python
     def execute_command(self, command):